alec-kr/F1PyStats/README.md

 # Contributions
 - Have a feature you would like to add?
 Feel free to create a PR :smile:.
 - Spot an issue or bug?
-Please let me know by creating an issue.
+Please let us know by creating an issue. :bug: